- K-Beauty Skincare Tips for Mask Season – Post-COVID

-The mask itself and its components are part of the reason one might have developed these skin concerns.
+The mask and its components are part of why one might have developed these skin concerns.
 The adhesive, rubber straps, and even the traces of formaldehyde found in masks may play a role in the resulting skin irritation.
 However, it is not merely the mask but also the environment it creates around the skin that is responsible for the sudden changes.

-If your answer is yes, then you might be dealing with “Maskne”.
+If your answer is yes, you might be dealing with “Maskne”.

 Factors such as the heat, friction, humidity, and lack of fresh air prevalent inside the mask lead to the surge of Maskne.
 The friction caused by the mask results in our hair follicles clogging up with oil buildup, excess dirt, sweat, and even spit.
 Our skin barrier becomes therefore compromised.
 This situation poses a perfect environment for the overgrowth of acne bacteria resulting in pimples and breakouts.

 K-Beauty post-Covid skincare tips on how to treat and prevent mask-induced skin irritation